LBG Innovator’s Road Programme

 - Jury Session

-You will get an official confirmation by latest mid of May.
+You will get an official confirmation at the beginning of June 2023.

 The programme is free of charge for the participants (excl. travel expenses, accommodation and meals) and is financed by the funds of the University of Graz.

 In the first batch 2019 / 20 ten projects from various Austrian institutions and Universities were part of it.
-Find out about their expierences:
+Find out about their experiences:

 You want to learn more about the programme?
 You are interested in getting to know the start-ups or want to share your experience with the founders?
 Feel free to get in touch with the LBG Innovator's Road Team.firstname.lastname@example.org